What is a revolving credit facility? A plain-English guide for UK businesses

 It’s not a credit card

-Business credit cards are also revolving credit instruments, but they come with spending limits far below what most businesses need for working capital, and the interest rates are typically much higher than a dedicated revolving credit facility.
+Business credit cards are also revolving credit instruments, but they come with spending limits far below what most businesses need for working capital, and interest rates on cards are typically higher than a dedicated revolving credit facility.

 The key features of a revolving credit facility

-Repayment — How and when you repay.
-Unlike term loans, revolving facilities don't have fixed monthly repayment schedules.
-You repay as your cash flow allows, which is the whole point.
+• Repayment.
+Unlike term loans, revolving facilities don’t have fixed monthly repayment schedules.

-Facility fee — Some lenders charge a fee simply for having the facility available, regardless of whether you draw it.
-This varies by lender, so always check the full cost structure.
+• Facility fee.
+Some lenders charge a fee simply for having the facility available; this varies by lender.

 Who is a revolving credit facility designed for?